viz-cx/docs.viz.cx/docs/witnesses.md

 [witness_miss_penalty_duration](#witness_miss_penalty_duration) - the number of seconds after which the delegate returns the number of votes to [witness_miss_penalty_percent](#witness_miss_penalty_percent) percent, if they were reduced due to missing blocks.

-The blockchain software update requires the consent of 17 delegates per round.
-The values ​​of the parameters to be voted are equal to the median of the values ​​set by the 21 delegates in the round.
+The blockchain software update requires the consent of 17 witnesses per round.
+The values ​​of the parameters to be voted are equal to the median of the values ​​set by the 21 witnesses in the round.

 Detailed description of voted parameters